ywkao/hgc-dqmgui/README.md

 ```

 ### Step3: Implement TH2Poly for monitor elements
 The silicon sensor maps are TH2Poly.
-These are not yet included in DQMGUI ([cms-sw/cmssw#PR41932](https://github.com/cms-sw/cmssw/pull/41932) and [cms-DQM/dqmgui_prod#PR14](https://github.com/cms-DQM/dqmgui_prod/pull/14)).
+These are not yet included in DQMGUI [3][4].
 Use the following commands to implement TH2Poly for displaying polygonal wafer maps.
 You will need the files from /afs/cern.ch/user/d/ditsiono/public/DQM_stuff

 ```bash
 cd ~/tbDQMGUI/current/sw/slc7_amd64_gcc630/cms/dqmgui/